AmbientServices/AmbientServices/README.md

 ### Helpers
 An instance of the `AmbientBottleneck` class is used to represent each bottleneck in the system.
 Each bottleneck has a unique string identifier, a description, an algorithm indicating how blocking occurs, and an optional limit and time window for that limit.
-When code enters the bottleneck, it calls `EnterBottleneck` on the `AmbientBottleneck` object.
+When code enters the bottleneck, it calls `EnterBottleneck` on the `AmbientBottleneck` instance.
 This function returns an `AmbientBottleneckAccessor` instance which scopes access to the bottleneck.
 The Automatic property on `AmbientBottleneck` identifies whether or not the timing of the scope of the `AmbientBottleneckAccessor` instance automatically sets the bottleneck usage, or whether the usage is set manually using `SetUsage` and/or `AddUsage` on the `AmbientBottleneckAccessor` instance.
+Note that bottlenecks will sometimes overlap, such that multiple bottlenecks have been entered at the same time, but users of the system should be sure that if the bottlenecks are associated with exclusive access, such as a mutex, that in order to avoid deadlock, entry to such bottlenecks should be strictly ordered.

 The `AmbientBottleneckSurveyorCoordinator` class provides access to surveyors for various contexts such as the current call context, the entire process, the current thread, and/or a rotating time window.
 The surveyor coordinator collects the bottleneck usage events and distributes them to each of the applicable surveyors that have been created so they can track access within their context and provide survey results.

 ### Settings